 -

-Tight clothing or shoes that otherwise fit
+Tight clothing or shoes that usually fit

 -

-Feeling of pressure in the legs or arms
+Pressure sensation in legs or arms

 -